daryazata/Coding_Challenges/README.md

 ```

 Information / Limitations:
-- Please do not add executable programs to the project.
+- Please do not add executable programs (*.exe or similar) to the project.
 - Remove the "node_modules" before sending your solution to us.
 - Please do not install any additional 'node_modules' to solve the problem